Kansas State Income Tax

 Income tax deductions are expenses that can be deducted from your gross pre-tax income.
 Using deductions is an excellent way to reduce your Kansas income tax and maximize your refund, so be sure to research deductions that you mey be able to claim on your Federal and Kansas tax returns.
 For details on specific deductions available in Kansas, see the list of Kansas income tax deductions.

-- Kansas' personal income tax exemptions include a personal exemption of $2,250.00.
-You can deduct one single exemption from your gross income if you are responsible for supporting yourself financially.
+- Kansas has no personal exemption.
+The Federal Income Tax, however, does allow a personal exemption to be deducted from your gross income if you are responsible for supporting yourself financially.

 - Kansas allows itemized deductions, and you can claim the same itemized deductions on your Kansas tax return as you do on your Federal tax return.
 You must choose between itemizing your deductions and choosing the Kansas standard deduction, so it's generally only worth itemizing your deductions if your itemized total is more then the Kansas and Federal standard deductions.
 For more details, visit the list of Kansas itemized deductions.

 Tax-Rates.org provides easy access to five of the most commonly used Kansas income tax forms, in downloadable PDF format.
 For all of the tax forms we provide, visit our Kansas tax forms library or the 's tax forms page.